adolfopa/tush/README.md

 # tush -- a literate testing shell

+> :bangbang: This repository is not in sync with upstream.
+It contains
+> features not available on darius/tush (the opposite may be true
+> also).

 This is sort of a doctest for shellscripts.
 There are two major pluses:

   * The examples in your documentation get checked automatically.